 Proposal 1: Election of Directors.
-The two nominees who receive the most "For" votes (among votes properly cast in person or by proxy) will be elected.
-Only votes "For" or "Withheld" will affect the outcome.
+The two nominees who receive the most "For" votes (among votes properly cast at the annual meeting or by proxy) will be elected.
+Only votes "For" will affect the outcome.

 Proposal 2: Ratification of Independent Registered Public Accounting Firm.
-The ratification of the appointment of BDO USA, LLP must receive "For" votes from the holders of a majority of the shares of common stock present or represented by proxy and entitled to vote at the annual meeting.
+The ratification of the appointment of BDO USA, P.C. must receive "For" votes from the holders of a majority of the shares of common stock present or represented by proxy and entitled to vote at the annual meeting.